Skip to main content

 Basic User

-Note: Basic users can be assigned Role Manager, Shift Supervisor and Check-in Administrator capabilities at the Opportunity Level.
+Note: Basic users can be assigned Role Manager, Shift Manager and Check-in Manager capabilities at the opportunity level.

 This is the second level of administration.
-Users assigned this permission do not have administrative access to the Organization Level.
-Opportunity Managers can create Opportunities on behalf of the Organization and can add, edit, or delete anything within the constraint of the Opportunities they create.
+Users assigned this permission do not have administrative access to the organization level.
+Limited Organization Managers can create opportunities on behalf of the organization and can add, edit, or delete anything within the constraint of the opportunities they create.

-You can specify whether an opportunity manager can access and copy data from all opportunities, no opportunities, or only opportunities in which they are an Event Manager.
+You can specify whether an opportunity manager can access and copy data from all opportunities, no opportunities, or only opportunities in which they are an Opportunity Manager.

 Did this answer your question?